jcbym/jcbym.github.io/about.md

 My research focus is at the intersection of **human-computer interaction** and **programming languages**. <ins>I am interested in inventing new *programming interfaces* that help end users and domain experts write and reason about programs.</ins> Lately, I've been excited about extending spreadsheets with new structures that grant flexibility, power, and safety to spreadsheet interactions.

+In the past, I also did work on CS and design education research projects, and way before that, biology research!

 ## Publications
 <sup>(\* = equal contribution)</sup>